NeilWarren/GenAD/paper.md

 # Features
 Mishra-Warren Autodiff takes as input functional descriptions and provides as output a complete well-formed Jacobian matrix for the function.
 The user may optionally select either forward mode or reverse mode automatic differentiation, the relative advantages and disadvantages of which have discussed at length in the literature. [@DBLP:journals/corr/abs-1811-05031] [@JMLR:v18:17-468]

 As shown in \autoref{fig: Parsing }, the Mishra-Warren Autodiff shunting yard pre-processing implementation achieves approximately O(n) time complexity over the number of generated tokens (approximately proportional to the number of elementary functions in the input function).
-This was confirmed using a standard laptop with an Intel� CoreT i7-8550U CPU running 100 averaged trials with functions of up to 524,288 elementary operations and independent variables.
-Independent of the functional complexity, given that variable names given in text (e.g., "x0" to "x524287") grow in length, parsing for variable names in the tokenizer causes the shape of the curve to become more quadratic as the input size is increases.
+This was confirmed using a standard laptop with an Intel® Core™ i7-8550U CPU running 100 averaged trials with functions of up to 524,288 elementary operations and independent variables.
+Independent of the functional complexity, given that variable names given in text (e.g., “x0” to “x524287”) grow in length, parsing for variable names in the tokenizer causes the shape of the curve to become more quadratic as the input size is increases.

 ![ Parsing tokenization scaling.\label{fig:Parsing}](processing.png)